 Using the attorney’s fees earned from a successful pro bono case won by John Oberdorfer, Squire Patton Boggs established the Squire Patton Boggs Foundation to commemorate the retirement of founding partner James R. Patton, Jr. The Squire Patton Boggs Foundation provides a Public Policy Fellowship grant that traditionally has been given to two Colorado Law students.
 The Public Policy Fellowships are granted to law students who spend their summers working on public policy matters for either a non-profit institution or a government agency.
 The work may be domestic or international.

 The Foundation’s provision of this Fellowship embodies Squire Patton Boggs’ commitment to creating new and valuable opportunities in the public policy field for tomorrow’s attorneys.
-Former Colorado Law recipients of the Fellowship have worked for organizations such as the Supreme court of Ghana, the DNA Justice Review Project (Denver, CO), the Center for International Environmental Law (Geneva, Switzerland), the U.S. Senate Permanent Subcommittee on Investigations (Washington, DC), the Colorado Department of Healthcare Policy and Financing (Denver, CO), the Vermont Law Center for Agriculture & Food Systems (Royalton, VT), and the FCC Public Safety & Homeland Security Bureau.
+Former Colorado Law recipients of the Fellowship have worked for organizations such as the Supreme Court of Ghana, the DNA Justice Review Project (Denver, CO), the Center for International Environmental Law (Geneva, Switzerland), the U.S. Senate Permanent Subcommittee on Investigations (Washington, DC), the Colorado Department of Healthcare Policy and Financing (Denver, CO), the Vermont Law Center for Agriculture & Food Systems (Royalton, VT), the FCC Public Safety & Homeland Security Bureau, the National Association of Counsel for Children (Aurora, CO), and the Council on Environmental Quality (Washington, DC).

 The Women’s Law Caucus will award a fellowship to a student who will be performing unpaid or low paid work that touches on women’s issues.
 This Fellowship is open to any 1L or 2L student, regardless of gender.
 The WLC Selection Committee consists of a group of current WLC board members and faculty.
 Projects or employment should directly or indirectly relate to women’s issues; and lead to significant social impact.